Phragmen's voting rules: Justified representation

+Seq-Phragmen also fails a different, incompatible axiom called Perfect Representation (PER).

+Var-Phragmen satisies PER, but fails PJR and EJR (except for the case L=1).

+Leximan-Phragmen satisfies both PJR and PER, but still fails EJR.

 Consistency

-Phragmén's methods do not satsify the consistency criterion.
+Phragmén's methods do not satisfy the consistency criterion.
 Moreover, they do not ignore full ballots: adding voters who vote for all candidates (and thus are totally indifferent) might affect the outcome.

 Special cases

 When there is a single seat (k=1):